oa100/lonchera/README.md

 3. Build and run the Docker container using the provided scripts
   * Make sure to provide a local .env file with TELEGRAM_BOT_TOKEN=xxxx with the API of your own telegram bot

+# 📚 Self-Hosting Guide
+For detailed instructions on how to run your own instance of the bot, please refer to the [SELFHOST.md](SELFHOST.md) file.

 ## Note:

-There is an instance of the bot, which is what I am currently using myself, that works:
+There is a publicly available instance of the bot that I am currently using myself:

 https://t.me/LunchMoneyAppBot

-That said: **DO NOT** plug your personal account to it.
-I am an honest guy, but this thing is literally running on a Raspberry Pi in a closet.
-I can't guarantee that your data is safe, and I would never use this if I had not built it myself.
+However, please consider the following before using it:
+- I run this instance without any uptime or security guarantees.
+- I cannot guarantee the safety of your data.
+- Use this instance at your own risk.

+If you decide to use it, please be aware that while I promise not to look at or use your token, I cannot provide any assurances beyond my word.

-Do plug test accounts if you want to.
-The bot is designed to support multiple users (e.g. same bot can track transactions for my accounts and for my wife's in her own Telegram account).
+The bot is designed to support multiple users, meaning the same bot can track transactions for different accounts, such as mine and my wife's, in their respective Telegram accounts.

-Feel free to ask me questions about how to run it yourself.
-That's why the source code is provided.

 # 📄 License
 This project is licensed under the [MIT License](LICENSE.md).